TGOSS1984/mountain-project-submission/readme.md

 </p>

 ### Features for future Development
  - **Gallery/Detailed Route Descriptions & Prices**: Make the Region Cards clickable to see gallery of photos from these routes along with detailed information on route difficulty/length/location start & end points etc along with pricing information.
+Attribute tag has been kept here with a hash in the href and a comment to show that this is a placeholder for future development.
- - **Terms & Conditions**: The Terms & Conditions contained in the footer would be a clickable link to a T&Cs page with full details
+ - **Terms & Conditions**: The Terms & Conditions contained in the footer would be a clickable link to a T&Cs page with full details.
+Attribute tag has been kept here with a hash in the href and a comment to show that this is a placeholder for future development.

 ### Design